ifmcjthenknczny/humble-superhero-api/README.md

 If I were collaborating with a teammate on this project I would:
 - Focus on improving data persistence by exploring the integration of a proper database (such as PostgreSQL or MongoDB) instead of using an in-memory array.
 This would make the API more robust and scalable.
 - Assess the need for authentication and authorization to secure the API.
-- Discuss deployment strategies, necessary server configuration changes, and improvements in CI/CD pipelines.
+- Discuss deployment strategies, necessary server and client configuration changes, and improvements in CI/CD pipelines.

 ## If I had more time
 ### Frontend enhancements